AlexxNB/migy/README.md

   └─ 42.sql
 ```

-Also you can add some text after version or leading zeros:
+Also you can add some additional text or leading zeros:

 ```
 migrations